 Although Tasmania isn’t as touristy as for example the East Coast of Australia, there are plenty of choices to make when it comes to accommodation.
-Think of hotels, motels, cabins, campsites, and Airbnb.
+Think of hotels, motels, cabins, campsites, and Airbnb’s.

 Hotels, motels and cabins

-The best hotels, motels and cabins for each budget can be booked via booking.com.
-They provide a wide range of accommodation all throughout Tasmania.
+The best hotels, motels, and cabins for each budget can be booked via booking.com.
+They provide a wide range of accommodations all throughout Tasmania.

-As this Tasmania travel guide is written by a great nature-love, I can highly recommend going camping.
+As this Tasmania travel guide is written by someone who loves nature, I can highly recommend going camping.
 Live outside and enjoy nature to the fullest.
 Tasmania provides many opportunities for camping, which can all be found in the WikiCamps app.
 This app shows you both free camps and paid campsites in all price ranges.

 Airbnb is also active on Tasmania and you can find many different accommodations on this platform.
 From single rooms to fully equipped private apartments.

 What budget do I need?